dante-biase/jar2app/README.md

 ```
 ### NOTES
 1. the output app will be named with the stem of `<JAR_FILE>`
-2. if `destination_directory` is not specified, the application will be created in `jar2app/bin`
+2. if `destination_directory` is not specified, the app will be placed in the same directory as `JAR_FILE`